lightly-ai/lightly/docs/source/docker/advanced/sequence_selection.rst

 .. literalinclude:: code_examples/python_run_sequence_selection.py

 The above script will create a run to select 20 sequences each consisting of ten frames.
 The selected frames are then saved in the output directory for further processing.
-Note that Lightly docker currently doesn't support the corruptness check and removing exact duplicates for sequence selection.
+Note that Lightly Worker currently doesn't support the corruptness check and removing exact duplicates for sequence selection.
 Hence we have to deactivate them in the command above.

 To make sure our run gets processed we need to make sure we have a Lightly Worker